jslicense/spdx-expression-parse.js/README.md

     ```javascript
     assert.deepEqual(
-      // Licensed under a combination of the MIT License and a combination
+      // Licensed under a combination of:
+      // - the MIT License AND
+      // - a combination of:
-      // of LGPL 2.1 (or a later version) and the Three-Clause BSD License.
+      //   - LGPL 2.1 (or a later version) AND
+      //   - Three-Clause BSD
       parse('(MIT AND (LGPL-2.1+ AND BSD-3-Clause))'),
       {
         left: {license: 'MIT'},